Mlosyakov/epam_hometask/README.md

 ## How to run
 These scripts should be run in order, demonstrated below to successfully build the model and not return any errors:

+1. Run data_prep
+2. Run training.py
+3. Run inference.py

+Succsessful run of data_prep is indicated by creating <code>data</code> directory and 3 files inside of it;
+Succsessful run of data_prep is indicated by creating <code>models</code> directory, model file, checkpoint file and decoder file inside of it
+Succsessful run of inference is indicated by creating <code>results</code> directory, outputs file inside of it
 ## Data prep
 Running <code>data_prep.py</code> script performs the following:
 1. Downloads data from the webpage;